JuliaAI/MLJIteration.jl/README.md

 ## Using training losses, and controlling model tuning

-Some iterative models report a training loss, as a biproduct of a `fit!` call, and these can be used in two ways:
+Some iterative models report a training loss, as a byproduct of a `fit!` call, and these can be used in two ways:

 1. To supplement an out-of-sample estimate of the loss in deciding